Community-PIO-CH32V/platform-ch32v/examples/webserver-ch32v307-none-os/README.md

 ## Configuration

+**DHCP is used for automatic IP acquisition.**

-**The IPs and MAC addresses are hardcoded in this example and might not fit your network.** Edit the `lib/HTTP/HTTPS.c` file in regards to variable
+If you don't want this, edit the `lib/HTTP/HTTPS.c` file in regards to variable
 ```cpp
 u8 Basic_Default[BASIC_CFG_LEN] = {
 0x57, 0xAB,